nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     * Unacceptable email format: `cli+-ent@email.com`, `client@.com`, `client@.email.com`.

 * Client's addresses can take any values, and it should not be blank
-    * The address should be within 100 characters long.
+    * The address is recommended to be within 100 characters long to be displayed properly.
     - Acceptable address format: `123, Clementi Rd, 1234665`, `Blk 123, Clementi Ave 6, #08-111`.
     - Unacceptable address format: ``.

 * Client's tag names should be alphanumeric.
 They should not contain any spaces or special characters.
-    * The tag name should be within 50 characters long.
+    * The tag name is recommended to be within 50 characters long to be displayed properly.
     - Acceptable tag format: `friend`, `colleague`, `newComer`.
     - Unacceptable tag format: ``, `friend colleague`, `friend, colleague`, `friend&colleague`.
 </div>